Lou History, Family Crest & Coats of Arms

 The surname Lou was first found in various feudal states of the Middle Ages that today make up Belgium and the Netherlands.

-Important Dates for the Lou family
+Early History of the Lou family

 This web page shows only a small excerpt of our Lou research.
 Another 47 words (3 lines of text) covering the years 1489, 1614, 1684 and 1745 are included under the topic Early Lou History in all our PDF Extended History products and printed products wherever possible.